arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

       key: datadogMetricsService
 ```

+Apply the definition above:

 ```sh
 kubectl apply -f /path/to/your/trigger-authentication.yaml
 ```

 ## Create a Deployment to scale and a ScaleObject to define our scaling needs

-1. Create the following Deployment that we will be using in our example.
-We will be using NGINX and the NGINX Datadog integration to ensure we have traffic metrics in our Datadog account
+We will be using NGINX and the NGINX Datadog integration to ensure we have traffic metrics in our Datadog account.

 ```yaml
 apiVersion: v1